Biomatrix Water Floating Islands

 Biomatrix Water Floating Islands Treatment Wetlands

-Floating islands are manufactured islands designed to create a terrestrial habitat in aquatic environments while helping purify the water in which they float.
+Biomatrix intended for their floating islands to create a terrestrial habitat in aquatic environments while helping purify the water in which they float.
 Commonly known as Floating Treatment Wetlands (FTW) these floating islands encourage plant growth above and below the waterline.
 The design allows for wetland and terrestrial plants to grow, providing more variety of plants species to do the important work of water purification.
 Biomatrix Floating Ecosystems are considered a Best Management Practice (BMP) to remove nutrients and improve water quality in lakes, ponds, canals.
-Unique to Biomatrix Floating Islands is the Dynamic Biofilter Media (DBM) that hangs below the island components, multiplying the island efficiency for water purification by creating rich habitat for billions of beneficial bacteria.
+Unique to Biomatrix Floating Islands is the Dynamic Biofilter Media (DBM) that hangs below the island components, multiplying the island efficiency for water purification by creating a rich habitat for billions of beneficial bacteria.

 The technology of Biomatrix floating islands mimics how natural wetlands purify water.
 Through the sheer enormous surface area of the plant root systems, the island itself, and the Biofilter Media, Biomatrix floating islands provide habitat for biofilm growth (habitat of microscopic bacteria) that do the valuable work of purifying water.
 These floating treatment wetlands remove nutrients (TN, TP), suspended solids (TSS), metals (Zn, Cu) and excess ammonia (NH3), increasing the availability of oxygen for other processes.
-FTW have now been approved as a Stormwater Best Management Practice (BMP) in several U.S. jurisdictions.
-Used in conjunction with lake-bottom aeration below the islands, the floating wetland treatment effect improves dramatically.
+Several U.S. jurisdictions have now approved using FTW as a Stormwater Best Management Practice (BMP).
+The use of floating islands in conjunction with lake-bottom aeration below the islands helps improve the treatment dramatically.

 Table of content